ATechnocratis/NativeTreeTabs/README.md

  - Tab Groups support
  - Split view support (Will act independent from tree structure)
- - Selecting and moving multiple tab with swift/ctrl + click is possible.
+ - Selecting and moving multiple tab with shift/ctrl + click is possible.
 </details>
 <details>
 <summary> <b> Tab panels (Workspaces)</b></summary>

  - Organize tabs in Workspaces for even less clutter
  - Move tabs between panels from the tab context menu (right click menu)
+ - Move a Tab Group in the Manage Group Popup or by selecting all tabs
  - Right click on the name of a panel to rename it
  - Drag panels inside the menu to reorder them
- - Middle click in the Panel Header to instantly open a new panel
+ - Middle click in the Panel Header/button to instantly open a new panel
+ - Scroll on the Panel header/button to cycle the opened panels
 </details>
 <details>
 <summary> <b> Expand on hover support</b></summary>